-Module Title Issues in Contemporary Philosophy Module Convenor I. Prelorentzos Description The seminar focuses on contemporary French philosophy.
+Module Title Issues in Contemporary Philosophy Module a) I. Prelorentzos - b) F. Vassiliou Convenors Description a) The seminar focuses on contemporary French philosophy.
 The highly unusual institutional framework, that for two centuries governs the teaching of philosophy in (both secondary and higher) education in France, will be intently presented; also F. Worms's theory about the main philosophical moments during the 20 th century France (that of spirit, of existence, and of the structure-difference), as well as the present moment.
 Aspects of the work of Bergson, Jankélévitch, Sartre, Merleau-Ponty, Camus, Deleuze, Levinas, Ricoeur, Castoriadis, Marion, Jaquet and Sabot will be thoroughly studied, in particular in the following fields: ontology, epistemology, philosophical anthropology, ethics, aesthetics and social and political philosophy.
 The seminar aims to make students understand a) the indissoluble relation of philosophy with its "outside" (sciences, arts, literature, politics, everyday life), especially during the 1930-1960 period, and b) the reasons that led to the transition from one philosophical moment to another, on the basis of ruptures as well as fruitful recoveries of important theories of precedent philosophers.

-Upon completion of the seminar, the participants will be familiarized with fundamental theories of important contemporary philosophers, will have fundamental theories of important contemporary philosophers, will have understood the need of a critical approach of problems, and will be able to write papers of academic standards.
+Upon completion of the seminar, the participants will be familiarized with fundamental theories of important contemporary philosophers, will have understood the need of a critical approach of problems, and will be able to write papers of academic standards. b) The Seminar "Issues in Contemporary Philosophy" focuses on one of the most important philosophical strands of Contemporary Philosophy, namely Phenomenology.
+Its aim is to introduce students to the main ideas of phenomenological epistemology, on the basis of a selective and structured study of two important works by Edmund Husserl (founder of Phenomenology, 1859- 1938): The Article for the Encyclopaedia Britannica (1927) and Cartesian Meditations (1931).
+Among other things and having as our central theme the problem of our cognitive relatedness to external reality, we will address the issues of intentionality, categorical intuition, and phenomenological a priori .
+By the end of the Seminar, students will acquire knowledge of fundamental elements of